maelle/swamp/README.md

 DRY vs DAMP is a trade-off.
 To keep the water analogy, we don't want code whose effects leak unexpectedly.
 We want self-contained test that we can understand and run without too much context.

+One fact from the [book "Software Engineering at Google"](https://www.goodreads.com/book/show/48816586-software-engineering-at-google) that stuck with me is that code can afford to be a bit less obvious because it as tests covering it, whereas test code isn't covered by test code.

 For elements such as environment variables and options, we would use calls such as `withr::local_envvar()` in each test, but let's keep this for another episode!